All news

 Double Dose of luck in Eau Claire

 March 13th proved to be a lucky day for Eau Claire.
-Another WI Lottery player claimed a winning $500,000 Maximum Cash Crossword ticket at Mega Holiday #9 on 5511 Hwy 93, just five miles from Kapbardhi's winning location.
+Another Wisconsin Lottery player claimed a winning $500,000 Maximum Cash Crossword ticket at Mega Holiday #9 on 5511 Hwy 93, just five miles from Kapbardhi's winning location.

 How to play Maximum Cash Crossword